jonlpersson/ed-latimore/site/_posts/2017-07-15-what-separates-professionals-from-amateurs.md

 I'm happy how things turned out, but I will always wonder how much farther I could have gone in professional boxing if I wasn't pursuing a physics degree or serving in the army.
 I made those moves because I was giving myself a plan B, but a true professional would focus completely on plan A—regardless of their odds of success.

-### Professionals focus on what they can control; amateurs try to control everything
+## Professionals focus on what they can control; amateurs try to control everything

-In books about&nbsp;[psychology, leadership, and management](/leadership-philosophy/), a reoccurring theme is the "locus of control."
+A reoccurring theme in books about psychology, leadership, and management is the "locus of control."

 What does this mean?